c4ristian/collatz/readme.md

 The library provides four modules:
 - [commons](collatz/commons.py) - common methods for creating and analysing Collatz sequences
 - [cycles](collatz/cycles.py) - methods to analyse cycles in Collatz sequences
-- [generator](collatz/generator.py) - methods to generate Collatz sequences and related data
+- [generator](collatz/generator.py) - methods to generate Collatz sequences and related features
 - [graph](collatz/graph.py) - methods to create and analyse Collatz graphs

-The project furthermore provides [jupyter notebooks](notebooks) and scripts for data generation.
+The project furthermore provides [jupyter notebooks](notebooks) and scripts for data exports.

 ## Where to get it
 The source code is currently hosted on GitHub at: